 - The ability to utilize the above skills and abilities (a-c) and apply them for creative solutions to complex problems.

 - The ability to identify and critically evaluate appropriate resources to guide scientific and regulatory decisions.

 - The competence and confidence to generate conclusions, implement solutions, and evaluate new outcomes.

 - Strong verbal and written communication skills.

 - The ability to work independently and in teams.

 Would you like to join the Food Science Major?
-Please contact Chief Undergraduate Advisor Lynne McLandsborough, Rm 248 Chenoweth Laboratory.
+Please contact Chief Undergraduate Advisor and Department Head Lynne McLandsborough, Rm 248 Chenoweth Laboratory.

 If you are a UMass student and want to join the major, you can directly schedule an appointment HERE.
 Make an appointment to "explore a major in' 'Food Science'.
 If you are a current Food Science major and would like to meet with an advisor, please email your advisor or make an appointment online select here and then select 'See a food science advisor'.